-When we say 'product terms' we mean the booklet of terms that specifically applies to the product or service you've taken out.
-If any term of our agreement would breach any laws and regulations, that term should be read in a way that would comply or, if required, it should be deleted.
+When we say 'product terms' we mean the agreement between you and us that specifically applies to the product or service you've taken out.
+Your product terms state what documents and terms make up the agreement between you and us.